-Yesterday the University of Toronto Shelley Peterson Student Art Exhibition 2015 opened at the University of Toronto Art Centre at the downtown Toronto Campus.
-The exhibition was curated by a museum studies student team (Molly McGowan, Mel Mundle, and Jennifer Rodrigues) and comprised work by students in U of T’s three visual arts programs: Art and Art History (Sheridan/UT Mississauga), Visual Studies (UT St. George Campus), and Visual and Performing Arts (UT Scarborough).
+The University of Toronto Shelley Peterson Student Art Exhibition showcases the talent and excellence of undergraduates in the University of Toronto’s tri-campus visual studies programs.
+Curated by Guest Curatorial Mentor Renée van der Avoird (Associate Curator at the MacLaren Art Centre) and U of T Masters of Museum Studies students Shauna Taylor, Emilie Albert-Toth, Karley Staskus, the exhibition comprises work by students in U of T’s three visual arts programs: Art and Art History (Sheridan/UT Mississauga), Visual Studies (UT St. George Campus), and Visual and Performing Arts (UT Scarborough).